rwxrob/notes/Chronic inflammation cured.md

 I only eat cheese sparingly and infrequently.
 Depending on the _type_ of cheese, too much cheese messes me up.
 I can eat at much Camembert as I want for some reason, which is good because it has been [proven to fight cancer and particularly strong bacteria strains](https://www.delish.com/food-news/a45545/cheese-could-kill-cancer-cells/)

 I won't freaking touch pizza in any form.
-It is just so freaking bad on every level.
-In fact, I've associated so much pain and suffering with it just the smell or thought of it makes me physically want to vomit (like college kids do with a flavor of alcohol after binging to much).
+It is just so bad on every level.
+In fact, I've associated so much pain and suffering from pizza that just the smell or thought of it makes me physically want to vomit (like college kids do with a flavor of alcohol after binging to much).
 I'd much rather have a burger, burrito, sushi, or pasta.

 Overall, I feel like my body—especially my gut—has been reset to crave the type of foods that work best for three hours of physical activity per day.
 The long slow rides particularly clear my gut out completely since my body is looking anywhere for energy.
 I mean, I eat a _ton_ of carbs every day and never experience any form of shock or inflammation from it, at least, not any longer.
 ## More physical activity

-I'm hard-code for endurance sports, always have been.
+I'm hard-coded for endurance sports, always have been.
 Since riding 2-3 hours a day, fast or slow, everything has changed.
-I feel like my body is constantly thanking me, like a dog that finally gets take out for a walk.
+I feel like my body is constantly thanking me, like a dog that finally gets taken out for a walk.
 Endurance sports outside also increases the amount of good oxygen, vitamin D from the sun, and just sense of connectedness.
 ## Less stress

 Being outside every day does more to reduce my stress levels than anything else.
 I have come to depend on being outside since I was boy as my primary way to deal with everything life has to throw at me.
-Something is so centering about being under the same sun, moon, and stars as everyone else on this Earth.
-I really do feel like it is a form of communion.
+Something is so centering about being alone but not alone under the same sun, moon, and stars as everyone else on this Earth.
+I really do feel like it is a form of communion and connection.
 It certainly is the most spiritual thing I do.
+My outlook on existence changes completely after a ride.
+It's the closest thing to prayer that I do.
 ### Much less livestreaming, no IRL

 Livestreaming was literally killing me.
 If you go back and look through all my history of videos you can see it.
 There is a video of me at the heaviest I have ***ever been in my entire life.*** I have been unhealthy before, but it took livestreaming to push me to my utter extreme level of diseased morbid obesity.